News

 One of Australia’s foremost conservation ecologists is using TERN’s data tools, ÆKOS and SHaRED, to publish data and, most importantly, facilitate ongoing research.

-Many leading science journals now require that submitting authors also publish their data alongside their research findings.
+Many leading science journals now require that submitting authors also publish their environmental data alongside their research findings.
 We here at TERN believe this is a good thing.
 Providing others with open access to data not only helps to raise the author’s research profile via additional citations from others using the data, but more importantly, data sharing promotes re-use and the creation of new science, new knowledge and ultimately benefits for the broader community.

 One such journal that requires data submission alongside paper publication is the Proceedings of the National Academy of Sciences (PNAS).
 When conservation biologist Prof Corey Bradshaw from the University of Adelaide published a paper on human population and environmental problems in PNAS late last year, it was with no hesitation that he submitted the associated data into TERN Eco-informatics’ Australian Ecological Knowledge and Observation System (ÆKOS) Data Portal.